damsazalibughio/todoAppWithFirebaseIntegration/README.md

 # todoAppWithFirebaseIntegration

-app has been removed due to security rules will be uploaded soon
+app has been reasons due to security rules will be uploaded soon